armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

 ## Install the Borealis CLI

-The automated install involves installing an Armory Version Manager (AVM) that handles downloading, installing, and updating the Borealis CLI.
-Using this install method gives you  to way to keep the Borealis CLI updated as well as the ability to switch versions from the command line.
-The manual installation method involves downloading a specific release from GitHub and installing that release.
-Armory recommends using the automated install method.
+The CLI binary is called `armory`.
+You can install the CLI using the Armory Version Manager (AVM) or you can install the `armory` binary manually.

+Armory recommends installing the AVM because you can use it to quickly and easily download, install, and update the CLI.
+The AVM provides additional features such as the ability to list installed CLI versions and to declare which version of the CLI to use.

+If you choose to install the CLI binary manually, you must download a specific release binary from GitHub and install that release.
+You have to repeat the installation process each time you upgrade the CLI version.

 {{< tabs name="borealis-cli-install" >}}